 Fortunately, more of us are speaking out on racism in the animal rights community.
-Check out Rachel Richards, a black vegan who started an aptly-named “Check Your Activism” channel on YouTube, telling it like it is to racist white vegans:
+[Edit, October 2016: I had embedded here a video by black vegan Rachel Richards, founder of the “Check Your Activism” channel on YouTube, but the video and the channel itself seem to have been deleted.]

 I linked to the sites of some other activists who get it in my blog entry on activism with DxE.
 One I want to highlight today is Dr. Amie “Breeze” Harper of Sistah Vegan Project.
 I read her Sistah Vegan anthology several years ago, before my transition to male.
 I was excited to see an entire book of essays by black female vegans.
 I also felt a kinship to Dr. Harper as a practitioner of Buddhism; while I don’t currently identify with Buddhism as a religion, the Buddhist concept of ahimsa, or nonviolence, is central to my ethics (which is why I chose Ahimsa as my middle name).
 Her blog is filled with excellent, thought-provoking essays on racism, sexism, food justice, and many other issues, in addition to (and in conjunction with) veganism.